-Along with the proposed ATMS, the ATIS proposed for WVDOH will improve existing services, similar to the improvement in ATIS services experienced in Pennsylvania when they moved to the ILOG ATIS solution.
-The proposed ATIS rests on a platform that can accept, process and distribute virtually any relevant data source.
+The enhanced 511 platform will improve existing services, similar to the improvement in 511 platform services experienced in Pennsylvania when they moved to the ILOG 511 solution.
+The proposed 511 system rests on a platform that can accept, process and distribute virtually any relevant data source.
 ILOG has specific experience with incorporating data feeds from multiple interstate and intrastate agencies; from partners/stakeholders such as Waze and NOAA; and from commercial providers such as Vaisala and INRIX.
-This multi-faceted approach to ATIS means that the mobile app can cross state boundaries and continue to provide travel information, and the IVR can address destinations just outside of state borders.
+ILOG has modified the 511PA system to merge the DOT and the Turnpike onto one 511 system yet has allowed each agency to retain their identity and specific information requirements.
+This multi-faceted approach to 511 means that the mobile app can cross state boundaries and continue to provide travel information, and the IVR can address destinations just outside of state borders.

-The new ILOG platform proposed for the ATIS also supports advanced, non-traditional modules such as a two-way emergency communications system for trapped travelers (deployed as 511PAConnect in Pennsylvania) and connected corridor components and has even been used for a connected vehicle pilot program.
-One unique feature that has been included is "FIND MY ROUTE" (see Section 4.11.1.23 on page 191), a simple button on the web page and mobile app where a user can view their pre-defined routes quickly and efficiently.
-While other non-traditional 511 components are not included as part of the 511 ATIS proposed, WVDOH can rest assured that if they wish to move into these other programs, they can leverage this 511 ATIS platform to provide new advanced services to the public.
-Each component of the proposed ATIS assists the WVDOH with directing the public during daily travel activities and especially in times of emergency.
-Consequently, a scalable and robust system is proposed.
+The new ILOG platform proposed for the 511 platform also supports advanced, non-traditional modules such as a two-way emergency communications system for trapped travelers (deployed as 511PAConnect in Pennsylvania) and connected corridor components and has even been used for a connected vehicle pilot program.
+The system has also undergone upgrades to support innovative commercial vehicle information tools.
+While other non-traditional 511 components are not included as part of the 511 platform proposed, WVDOH can rest assured that if they wish to move into these other programs, they can leverage the 511 platform to provide new advanced services to the public.
+Each component of the proposed 511 platform assists the WVDOH with directing the public during daily travel activities and especially in times of emergency.